-- There should be at least one Allowed/Preferred server in each cluster. - There should not be more than 10 XT servers at each side of an uplink connection.
-If this number is exceeded, the risk of packet loss in case of peak load will increase greatly. - There is no fail-over or redundancy mechanism.
+- There should be at least one Allowed/Preferred server in each cluster. - Each XT-VIA requires a full 10 Gbps connection for the transfer of the XNet AV content as well as the XNet management.
+Therefore, the number of XT servers on each side of an uplink connection should not exceed 10.
+If this number is exceeded, packet losses will occur, resulting in corrupt data transfers or an inconsistent XNet-VIA network. - There is no fail-over or redundancy mechanism.
 In addition to the possibility of losing the connectivity, there is the risk that certain servers will be completely isolated, for example if one XHub-VIA has only servers that are configured as Forbidden.
 Because there is no XNet server, they will be isolated from each other and be in standalone mode. - Prevent circle topologies.